-The maximum ambient temperature for a K-Frame chassis is 40-degrees C (104-degrees F) monitored at the air intake.
+The maximum ambient temperature for a GV K-Frame XP chassis is 40-degrees C (104-degrees F) monitored at the air intake.
 Installing the frame in a closed or multi-unit rack assembly together with other units could increase the maximum ambient temperature for this unit.

 Make sure you install the frame to allow for cooling airflow.
 When the unit is installed in a rack, ventilation openings should not be blocked or otherwise covered.
-Air intake holes exist on the right side of the Video Processor (as you face the frame front) and air exhaust holes are on the left.
+Air intake holes exist on the front of the Video Processor and air exhaust holes are on the left.